swcarpentry/git-novice/_episodes/04-changes.md

 4. The remaining lines are the most interesting, they show us the actual differences and the lines on which they occur.
     In particular,
-    the `+` markers in the first column show where we have added lines.
+    the `+` marker in the first column shows where we added a line.

 After reviewing our change, it's time to commit it: